lujunhao123/MixForecastor/README.md

 ## ⚠️ Note to Users

-We welcome open-source contributions and hope this code benefits the community.
-However, to protect our key innovations, the core components of our approach are not yet publicly available.

 This version of the code allows you to run three types of experiments and includes a dataset for testing:

 1. **Single-Task Learning** ([`exp_ramp_normalS.py`](./exp/exp_ramp_normalS.py))